The Consumer Financial Protection Bureau launched a call for comments as part of a study on the Credit CARD Act of 2009

 That’s what the Consumer Financial Protection Bureau will be looking into, starting now.
 The watchdog agency launched a call for comment last week as part of a study on the effects of the Credit CARD Act, which was signed in May 2009.
 Consumers, as well as card issuers and industry analysts, are invited to give their views.

-how the credit card market is working in practice and how the CARD Act changes have affected consumer and credit card issuers,” CFPB Director Richard Cordray said in a statement.
+The bureau “is seeking to understand how the credit card market is working in practice and how the CARD Act changes have affected consumer and credit card issuers,” CFPB Director Richard Cordray said in a statement.

 |Credit card issuers increased card rates before and right after the passage of the CARD Act, according to national average rates compiled by CreditCards.com.|

 A major provision of the law prohibited rate increases on existing balances for consumers with up-to-date payments.
 The law also restricted over-limit fees and late fees, as well as increases in card rates during the first year an account is open.

 The consumer bureau found in 2011 that the law had mostly halted rate hikes on existing accounts, while reducing late fees and over-limit fees.